SFN14/Online-notes2/_notes/01 - Initial Notes/Chapter 1 A.md

 # History of Java
 ## In 1991 James Gosling and his team began designing the first version of Java.
+-> its first name was Oak, it was ne to time.
+- Variable should be declared prior to storage of any values, these are known as data types.
+  Ex: Int, Float, Bool, Char, String, etc.
+- When declaring variables, in Java rules must be followed accordingly.

+## Values that can be placed in variables
+1. Numeric Values
+- Real
+	-> 3,  8, 50
--> its first name was Oak, it was named this because there was an oak tree outside of their HQ.
+- integeramed this because there was an oak tree outside of their HQ.
 -> The main goal of Java back then was to be used for home appliances -> Java Byte Code or Byte Code.
 ## 1994: Ideal for Web browse, then was produced by Patrick  Naughton and Jonathan Payne.